chwdt/vanmoof-tools/README.md

 Most components of the bike contain a split boot loader and firmware image, the Bluetooth firmware might differ from this scheme.

 The boot loader starts with the typical ARM vector table and is 20Kb (0x5000 bytes) long.
-The firmware image starts with a magic 0x55 0xaa 0x55 0xaa, followed by 8 (yet) unknown bytes, followed by 4 bytes giving the length of the image.
-One of the unknowns might be a CRC over the image.
+The firmware image starts with a magic 0x55 0xaa 0x55 0xaa, followed by 4 bytes version info, followed by 4 (yet) unknown bytes (CRC?), followed by 4 bytes giving the length of the image.

 ## Fun facts